 On October 31, 2013 I was first elected by the Board to the position of Board Chair of Elk Island Public Schools Board of Trustees.
-The Board continued to entrust me to serve them as Board Chair for eight consecutive years.
+The Board continued to entrust me to serve them as Board Chair for nine consecutive years.

 During my term I have served on every Board Committee.
 Board Chair is an ex-officio member of all committees established by the Board with voting privileges with the exception of the Student Expulsion Committee (filled in for committee members in the capacity of trustee).
 I have exercised that right to do so throughout my eight years as Chair.
 By doing so, it has given me a firm understanding of the work of the Board and the Division.

 The Board Chair’s primary responsibility is to provide leadership and guidance.
 The Board entrust the Chair to perform a number of duties on the Board’s behalf

 - Act as the official spokesperson for the Board,

 - Represent the Board, at official meetings or other public functions.

 - Foster, develop, and/or maintain positive, professional working relationships with:

 - The Minister of Education

 - Board Chairs of other Alberta School Boards.